The Best LED Light bulbs For Everything In Your Home

 // Renovation Husband’s Confidence Level (RHC): We made this up for this blog post.
 LEDs is an ever changing environment and our confidence in the “best bulb” changes by category.

 // Shape and Size: LED light bulbs come in a variety of shapes and sizes, including traditional A-shape, candle shape, and even globe shape.
-It's important to choose the right shape and size to ensure a good fit in your fixtures.
+It's important to choose the right bulb shape and size to ensure a good fit in your fixtures.
 You can find all of the shapes here.

 RHC: HIGH